CenturyLinkCloud/PublicKB/CenturyLink Private Cloud on VMware Cloud Foundation/add-to-catalog.md

 {{{
-  "title": "Adding to your Catalog in CenturyLink Private Cloud on VMware Cloud Foundation", "date": "5-17-2018",
+  "title": "Adding to your Catalog",
+  "date": "5-17-2018",
   "author": "Anthony Hakim",
   "attachments": [],